BrutPitt/virtualGizmo3D/readme.md

 //~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 void initVGizmo3D()     // Settings to control vGizmo3D
 {
-    // Initialization are necessary to associate your preferences to vGizmo3D
+    // Initialization is necessary to associate your preferences to vGizmo3D

     // These are also the DEFAULT values, so if you want to maintain these combinations you can omit they
     // and to override only the associations that you want modify